Join the discussion

 Principal, TG Public AffairsAlexander has over a decade of experience at the highest levels of Federal Government, including serving as Chief of Staff to the Minister for Defence and Deputy Chief of Staff to the Minister for Home Affairs.
 A former solicitor at MinterEllison, he specializes in navigating the complex policy, budgetary, and decision-making architecture of the Australian public sector.

-Global payments leaders, ThoughtworksAs a global payments leader at Thoughtworks, Alla helps organizations navigate the shift to real-time payments and modern transaction platforms.
+Global Payments Vertical Leader, ThoughtworksAs a global payments vertical leader at Thoughtworks, Alla helps organizations navigate the shift to real-time payments and modern transaction platforms.
 With more than 25 years of experience, including leading the UK Payments Consulting practice at EY, she works at the intersection of regulation, innovation and large-scale delivery.
 She has contributed to the UK’s Future of Payments Review and the launch of the National Payments Vision, and brings experience helping regulators, payment utilities and governments modernize real-time payments infrastructure, including NPP.

 Thoughtworks is a leading global technology consultancy that integrates strategy, design and software engineering to enable enterprises and technology disruptors across the globe to thrive as modern digital businesses.